-Pie Cox said they were treated pick up papers around the barracks. fairly well while they remained on "I told him I had come from Cretz.
-The Germans were parachut-isis and a superior type of man.
-Not to work for them."
-Pie Cox Many of them could speak a little declared.
-"He gave me a dirty English and they used fair fight- look, but ine methods.
+Pte Cox said they were treated pick up papers around the barracks. fairly well while they remained on "I told him I had come from Cretz.
+The Germans were parachut- Australia to fight the Germans, is and a superior type of man. not to work for them," Pte Cox Many of them could speak a little declared.
+"He gave me a dirty English and they used fair fight- look, but ing methods.
 They told the Austra- the job." liens that they were good fighters.
 The officer scrounged around and got what food he could for the wounded Allied troops in the hospital.